VitaliiLazebnyi/keep-alive/README.md

 ## 📊 Telemetry Metrics Explained

-The `harness.rb` dashboard prints active, real-time measurements describing exactly how the client is scaling.
+The `keep_alive harness` dashboard prints active, real-time measurements describing exactly how the client is scaling.

 * **Time (UTC)**: Current absolute time in the UTC format for strict log matching.
 * **Real Conns (Real Connections)**: This column strictly calculates the physical number of dynamically established network sockets originating from the active `client` loop.